-Located in Mathura, Uttar Pradesh, Barsana holds a great historical significance.
+Located in Mathura, Uttar Pradesh, Barsana holds great historical significance.
 Primarily due to the fact that it is also the birthplace of Lord Krishna’s consort Goddess Radha.
-Even till date, Barsana has various spots where Lord Krishna used to spend time with Goddess Radha along with the Gopis.
-Thus, in its very core, this place is a must-visit by any mythology lover.
+Even to date, Barsana has various spots where Lord Krishna used to spend time with Goddess Radha along with the Gopis.
+Thus, at its very core, this place is a must-visit by any mythology lover.

 Interestingly, Barsana is also known by the name of Vrishabhanupura.
 It has been named after the founder of Vrishabhanu Maharaj who was the father of Radha Maa.

 Nestled between Brahma Hill and Vishnu Hill, this city is any travel lover's dream come true.
 Another highlight due to which this city is famous is the Barsana Holi also known as the Lathmar Holi.

 If you are wondering about the best time to visit Barsana then the months from October to March would suit you best to plan a trip here.

 Earlier Barsana was referred to as Brahmasaran.
 If the myths and legends are to be believed then it was this city where Lord Brahma performed yajnas and did penance to please Lord Krishna.

 When Lord Krishna did appear before Lord Brahma, he gave him the boon to become a hill on this holy soil of Barsana and till today this hill is present here and is known as the Brahma Hill.

 This particular hill has four peaks that depict the four heads of Lord Brahma and the city is situated around this hill.
 The larger hill is considered to be Brahma Hill and the Black Hill that is next to Brahma Hill is considered to be the Vishnu hill.